 Setting the right project milestones can keep your projects on track.
-Setting projects milestones and developing a milestone schedule is a key factor in the success of a project.
-By following a little advice from experts in the project management field, you can increase your project success.
+Setting project milestones and developing a milestone schedule is a key factor in the success of a project.
+By following a little advice from experts in the project management field, you can increase your project success

-Project: A project is a temporary endeavor undertaken to create a unique product, service, or result.
-It has a defined start and end point.
+Project: A project is a temporary endeavour undertaken to create a unique product, service, or result.
+It has a defined start and endpoint.
 PMBOK 4th Edition

 Paul Brough, an expert in Building Project Management, is an avowed user of project milestones and figures that their proper usage can help you avoid common pitfalls experienced project schedulers encounter.
 He says: